E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_plectoneme/readme.rst

 E-CAM openmm_plectoneme module
 ##############################

-..
-Let's add a local table of contents to help people navigate the page

 ..  contents:: :local:

-..
-Add an abstract for a *general* audience here.
-Write a few lines that explains the "helicopter view" of why you are
-    creating this module.
-For example, you might say that "This module is a stepping stone to incorporating XXXX effects into YYYY process, which in turn should allow ZZZZ to be simulated.
-If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-The openmm_plectoneme is a module that introduce twist to a ring or linear polymer and sample the accessible conformations under torsional constraints.
+The openmm_plectoneme is a module that introduce twist rigidity to a polymer and sample the accessible conformations under torsional constraints.
 This module takes advantage of the OpenMM software and GPU acceleration to perform simulation at the scale of the DNA helix.
-It builds a Kremer-Grest polymer model with virtual sites to attach a frame to each of the bead.
+It builds a *Kremer-Grest* polymer model with virtual sites to attach a frame to each bead.
 The frames are used to describe the contour of the molecule and to introduce bending and twisting forces.

-..
-The E-CAM library is purely a set of documentation that describes software development efforts related to the project.
-A
-.. *module* for E-CAM is the documentation of the single development of effort associated to the project.In that sense, a
-.. module does not directly contain source code but instead contains links to source code, typically stored elsewhere.
-Each
-.. module references the source code changes to which it directly applies (usually via a URL), and provides detailed
-.. information on the relevant *application* for the changes as well as how to build and test the associated software.

-..
-The original source of this page (:download:`readme.rst`) contains lots of additional comments to help you create your
-.. documentation *module* so please use this as a starting point.
-We use Sphinx_ (which in turn uses ReST_) to create this
-.. documentation.
-You are free to add any level of complexity you wish (within the bounds of what Sphinx_ and ReST_ can
-.. do).
-More general instructions for making your contribution can be found in ":ref:`contributing`".

-..
-Remember that for a module to be accepted into the E-CAM repository, your source code changes in the target application
-.. must pass a number of acceptance criteria:

-.. * Style *(use meaningful variable names, no global variables,...)*

-.. * Source code documentation *(each function should be documented with each argument explained)*

-.. * Tests *(everything you add should have either unit or regression tests)*

-.. * Performance *(If what you introduce has a significant computational load you should make some performance optimization effort using an appropriate tool.
-You should be able to verify that your changes have not introduced unexpected performance penalties, are threadsafe if needed,...)*

 Purpose of Module
 _________________